Hasintha01/mern-todo-devops/README.md

 - Continuous Deployment to cloud platforms (AWS, Railway, Render, etc.)
 - Automated infrastructure setup using Terraform / Ansible (Infrastructure as Code)
 - Monitoring, logging, and alerting using Prometheus, Grafana, or ELK stack
-- Secure management of environment variables and secrets (DevSecOps)
+- Secure management of environment variables and secrets

 ---